nihitkhandelwal-eng/The_Brainforest/🟢 Inbox/UX Session 2 → Conducting User Research.md

 	- Talk less and listen more.
 	- There are no right or wrong answers.

+#### Good Interviewer
+- Knowledgeable
+- Structure → Refer to the [[Interview Flowchart.png]]
+- Clear → They don't use Jargon
+	- Easy, Simple & Short
+- Gentle
+	- Give people time to finish, think.
+	- They tolerate pauses
+- Sensitive
+	- Empathises with the interviewee
+- Open
+- Steering
+	- They know what they want to find out
+- Remembers
+	- Remebers what has been already said
+	- Avoid asking things that has been already talked about
+- Interprets
+	- Summarizing for the interviewee
+- Balance in talkling
+- Ethically sensitive
+- Confidentiality

 #### Beginning the interview
 - Get to know the user, their routine, behavior, habits & lifestyle, use of technology.